github/hackathons/Resources.md

 ## [Awesome Hackathon](https://github.com/dribdat/awesome-hackathon/blob/main/README.md)

 The [Awesome](https://awesome.re/) project curates resources across the open source community, with thousands of lists that you and your participants will find useful to bootstrap their projects.
-[Awesome Hackathon](https://github.com/dribdat/awesome-hackathon/blob/main/README.md), is aimed at the organizers and participants of such events, keeping track of open platforms, tools, guidelines (like this one!) that can boost your event.
-And you are welcome to contribute your own links and guides to support the community effort.
+[Awesome Hackathon](https://github.com/dribdat/awesome-hackathon/blob/main/README.md) is aimed at the organizers and participants of such events, keeping track of open platforms, tools, guidelines (like this one!) that can boost your event.
+And you are welcome to contribute your own links and guides to support this community effort.

 ## [Canva](https://www.canva.com/)